awsmin/AWSM-Team/readme.txt

 1. Upload the plugin files to the `/wp-content/plugins/awsm-team` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the `Plugins` screen in WordPress

+== Screenshots ==

+1. Adding a Member
+2. Adding a Team
+3. One of the style of card layout
+4. Card Layout with flip style
+5. List layout
+6. Table Layout